danlabici/fellcleave/README.md

 # FellCleave
 Public guide repo.

-# How to contribute
+## How to contribute

 First make sure you know how MarkDown language works.
 Here you can read about it [Markdown Tutorial](https://www.markdowntutorial.com/) and here is a cheatsheet [CheatSheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
-Simply fork a pake you wish to make changes to it and do a merge request.
+Simply fork a page you wish to make changes to it, read our [CONTRIBUTING page](https://github.com/Akhliskun/fellcleave/blob/master/CONTRIBUTING.md) then do a merge request.

 ## Please add the following personal details:
 Full Name: